The politics of sand 1

 If sand is geographic noise, what is the sound it makes directly?
 Ironically, when human activity mutes the sand, the sound performed live here contains both the sound of sand and the sound of human activity (which makes the fan spin).
 It is also difficult to distinguish between the two.

-The audience in this performance was mainly local people, who shared their memories of the sound of the singing sands together after the performance that day.
-An elderly gentleman who had spent his life copying murals in the Mogao Caves told of an experience from his youth, when one day in the 1980s, on his way to the Mogao Caves, he climbed to the top of the nine-story high hill.
-That day the sand was slabbing together from the rain and moving down as a whole, and very rarely, a deep rumbling sound was heard from all sides.
+Local people talked about their memories of the dunes' sound.
+There was a very moving moment: an old man who had spent his life copying murals in the Mogao Caves told a story from his youth.
+One day in the 1980s, he went to the Caves to paint and climbed to the top of the nine-story-high dune.
+That day, the sand was slabbing together from the rain and moving down as a whole, and very rarely, a deep rumbling sound was heard from all sides.
 “Just like what I heard today”, he said to me.